ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 23, 2022 (Day 51): IPFS

+IPFS (short for InterPlanetary File System) is a file storing and sharing system in a decentralized manner.
+It searches files based on the hash of it's content, not their address.

 #### Fab 22, 2022 (Day 50): Social Recovery Wallets

 One analysis of the Bitcoin ecosystem suggests that 1500 BTC may be lost every day as much as 20% of the total supply.